AxisAngeles/Stock-analysis/README.md

 **Annual return for analyzed stocks:**
 ![Annual_Return](https://github.com/AxisAngeles/Stock-analysis/blob/main/Challenge/Resources/AllStock_Analysis.png)

 The upper graph shows different annual returns for each stock in 2017 and 2018.
+In general we can highlight that 2018 was a complicated year for almost each stock with the exception of XXX and YYY which had a positive return during both years, specially YYY that actually performed better un 2018.

+This is why, we may conclude that investing in both XXX and YYY should be a reliable option for our clients, after all, diversification is allways a good advice.

 ### Challenges and Difficulties Encountered
 Regarding the overall challenge, we've encountered some technical difficulties during the making of this summary, mainly at this md coding, which was adress with further investigation and, lets face it, trial and error.